mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 ## Initial Implementation

 The primary use case was quite straightforward: whenever a customer asked a question to an agent, the SearchAI system would automatically retrieve the most relevant answers from a pre-ingested knowledge base.
 Our initial setup involved segmenting knowledge articles into HTML chunks and processing these chunks through GPT-3.5-turbo-16k, as it supported the required token limit (approximately 6500 tokens per query).

+### Data Overview

+Our knowledge base comprised 3,000 HTML documents on e-commerce customer support, presenting unique challenges for general retrieval systems.
+The content was rich in industry-specific jargon and terminology, with overlapping information across various topics.
+The HTML format and domain-specific nature, including unique product names and policies, required careful preprocessing and interpretation.
+These characteristics demanded a specialized, domain-aware RAG system capable of navigating e-commerce complexities and effectively handling information redundancy.

 ### Technical Blueprint